 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

 These are the most exciting and flavorful Brussels sprouts I’ve had!
 The combination of sweetness, spice, and heat makes this the most interesting Brussels recipe I’ve tried and enjoyed so thoroughly.

 I was unable to find the chaat masala but went ahead without it.
 However, I still plan to try it in the near future to see what it adds to the recipe.

 The timing was spot on.
 It took fewer than 10 minutes to prepare everything, and this makes six plentiful servings.

 This spicy Brussels sprouts recipe was delicious and so easy to prepare, it felt a little guilt-inducing to put so little effort into the preparation.

 The dressing was delicious as-is, but the chaat masala added a fruity, floral note that was unexpected and reminded me of other Indian vegetable dishes I’ve had.
 The dressing came together quickly, and the cayenne heat added a nice note to the mix.

 The dressing would go well with almost any type of roasted vegetable.
 Sweet potatoes come to mind, but roasted carrots, butternut squash, or a mix of vegetables would be great.
 Any type of nut would also work with this dish, especially hazelnuts or almonds.

-I would have liked more cranberries in this dish.
-They added a nice sweet tartness to counterbalance the heat of the cayenne.
+I’d have liked more cranberries in this dish.
+They added a nice, sweet tartness to counterbalance the heat of the cayenne.